Introduction

 Are they worth the cost?

-Possibly.
-Some economic analyses suggest semaglutide may be cost-effective compared with lifestyle intervention alone when longer-term health outcomes are considered.
+Some economic analyses suggest semaglutide may be cost effective compared with lifestyle intervention alone when longer term health outcomes are considered.

 Which weight loss injection is most effective in the UK?